NicoHood/HoodLoader2/Readme.md

 ![header](pictures/header.jpg)

+**HoodLoader2 is a CDC BootLoader with self reprogramming and USB-Serial function.**

 An Arduino Uno/Mega board has two Microcontroller of which one(16u2) is normally used for USB-Serial translation.
 But we can also use it as standalone AVR Microcontroller with (or without) USB functions as well.